Weybourne Holdings Pte. Ltd. Slavery and

 Weybourne Limited

 Weybourne is a UK business that provides professional services to other companies in the Group and related parties.
-It is also the holding company of Dyson Farming.
 Weybourne is clear that forced labour in any form is unacceptable and works to a code of conduct which sets out strict requirements in relation to ethical practices and health and safety.

-Although the turnover of Weybourne’s own business falls below the UK Modern Slavery Act 2015’s threshold for mandatory reporting, aggregated with the turnover of its subsidiary undertakings (including Dyson Farming) it is higher than the threshold.
+Weybourne’s own business falls below the UK Modern Slavery Act 2015's threshold for mandatory reporting.
+However, when aggregated with the turnover of its subsidiary undertakings (including Dyson Farming for the period it was a subsidiary of Weybourne Limited), Weybourne was above the threshold for part of the year ended 31 December 2025.
 The business of Weybourne is undertaken in conjunction with Weybourne Holdings and the practices and policies adopted by Weybourne are consistent with those set out in this statement.
-The directors of Weybourne are responsible for ensuring that Weybourne and its subsidiaries maintain our zero-tolerance policy towards modern slavery and human trafficking.
-The directors of Weybourne reviewed this statement at a meeting of the board on 14th March 2025 and adopted this statement as an appropriate statement for Weybourne for the financial year ended 31st December 2024 pursuant to section 54 of the Modern Slavery Act 2015.
+The directors of Weybourne are responsible for ensuring that Weybourne (and, where applicable, its subsidiary undertakings) maintain our zero-tolerance policy towards modern slavery and human trafficking.
+The directors of Weybourne Limited reviewed this statement at a meeting of the board on 4th March 2026 and adopted this statement as an appropriate statement for Weybourne for the financial year ended 31st December 2025 pursuant to section 54 of the Modern Slavery Act 2015.

 Dyson Farming Limited

-Dyson Farming is a UK business, organised around three key operations: farming, property and energy production.
-As Dyson Farming is over the threshold for mandatory reporting and operates a distinct business from that of Weybourne, Dyson Farming has independently prepared a Modern Slavery Act Statement for the financial year ended 31st December 2024 pursuant to section 54 of the Modern Slavery Act 2015.
+Dyson Farming is a UK business, organised around these key operations: farming, soft fruit production, property and renewable energy production.
+As Dyson Farming is over the threshold for mandatory reporting and operates a distinct business from that of Weybourne, Dyson Farming has independently prepared a Modern Slavery Act Statement for the financial year ended 31st December 2025 pursuant to section 54 of the Modern Slavery Act 2015.
 A copy of that statement can be found on the Dyson Farming website (Here).

 Other parts of the group